What is Trademark Opposition?

 7. Make steller arguments in your favor

 If the opposition is not resolved through negotiation or mediation, the next step is to go to trial.
 This is a formal process in which both sides present their arguments and evidence to the Registrar of Trademarks.
 The evidence should prove that your trademark does not infringe on the rights of the person who filed the opposition.
-This evidence can include things like the history of your trademark, evidence that you are using it in a unique way, or proof that the person who filed the opposition does not have a valid claim to the trademark.
+This evidence can include your trademark’s history, proof that you’re using it in a unique way, or proof that the opposition’s claim is invalid.

 The panel will then decide whether or not the opposition should be upheld.